amitaibu/Gizra/_posts/2014-04-27-emmet-tutorial.md

 </p>
 ```

-* We can add a number To control the amount of words been generated.
+* We can add a number to control the amount of words been generated.

 this abbreviation:
 ```